newcleo-dev-team/glow/README.rst

 rotation, and **boolean** operations.

 |TOOL| can operate cuts to extract parts out of an existing layout, thus
-focusing on the minimum portion of the geometry that can reproduce the whole motif by unfolding symmetries.
+focusing on the minimum portion of the geometry required to describe the entire pattern.
 Calculations on smaller geometries are expected to be computationally cheaper.
-The application of special symmetries to the main lattice types are implemented:
+Special symmetries according to the main lattice types are implemented:

   - *Cartesian* lattice - half, quarter and eighth symmetries.
   - *Hexagonal* lattice - third, sixth and twelfth symmetries.